-Knowing who and where we came from brings a sense of connection, self-knowing, and belonging.
+Knowing who and where we came from can bring a sense of belonging and self-understanding.

-If you live far from your ancestral lands and cultures, connecting with ancestry may feel fleeting and intellectualized—just a list of relatives’ names on a page, or a generic report based on your genetics.
+If you live far from your ancestral lands and cultures, learning about ancestry may feel fleeting and intellectualized—just a list of relatives’ names on a page, or a generic report based on your genetics.

 Plants are Living Ancestors.